Xenoxide/swiftwatch/README.md

     - 0.5x to 4x speed
     - High-Quality videos

+# Requirements
+- Chrome/Firefox/Brave **With high-quality adblocker such as ublock origin**
+- imdbpy if using .py version, not required for exe.
+Install using `pip install imdbpy`

 # Installation
 1) Download .exe or .py
 2) Run and follow prompts
-Incase you got a z
+Incase you got a virus warning please set an exception or use .py version.
-**Make sure your chosen browser has a good adblocker like ublock origin. vidsrc has links to potentially unsafe/annoying external webisites.**